Tropes applying to all Geniuses

 Respectable, neat academics who believe it is important to manage their own insanity with a dedication to logic and truth.
 Or at least they used to, older members unraveled mysteries to uncover the truth.
 Younger members create mysteries and delight in bizarre non-linear thought.
 Playing a Scholastic is an opportunity to be the mad scientist who knows strange secrets, while to everyone else they represent the fear of things man was not meant to know and the people who publish them.

-Badass Bookworm: They're the oldest Foundation, and have been fighting Lemuria the longest.
+- Badass Bookworm: By far the most intellectual and academics of the Geniuses.
+They also happen to be the oldest Foundation, and the ones who have been fighting Lemuria the longest.

 Atomists represent the idea that technology can solve human, social or political problems.
 They tend to be utterly dismissive of (if not outright hostile to) the proposition that the human element is important or in any way greater than just another number on their spreadsheet.

 - Determinators: They are the best at warding off Havoc, which is reflected by their Grant allowing them to add their Resolve to Havoc rolls.
 Of course, it happens sooner or later, but maybe next time...

 - Dystopia Justifies the Means: While they all believe that technology can create a paradise, some have very disturbing ideas on what that paradise would look like.
 (For instance, one might think being slaves to immortal machine overlords sounds like the ideal human condition.)

 - Expy: Of the Technocracy.
 They're also based on some hardcore fans of Robert Heinlein, Larry Niven, and Ayn Rand.